2023 Best Value Linguistics & Literature Schools in the Southwest Region

 Top 10 Best Linguistics & Comparative Literature Schools

-Our analysis found Lamar University to be the best value school for linguistics and comparative literature students who want to pursue a degree in the Southwest Region .
-Lamar University is a large public school located in the midsize city of Beaumont.
+Our 2023 rankings named Lamar University the best value school in the Southwest Region for linguistics and comparative literature students.
+Lamar University is a fairly large public school located in the medium-sized city of Beaumont.

 Out-of-state tuition fees for undergraduate students at Texas Tech are $24,121 per year.

 A rank of #3 on this year’s list means University of Houston is a great value for linguistics and comparative literature students.
-Located in the large city of Houston, UH is a public college with a fairly large student population.
+Located in the large city of Houston, UH is a public college with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at UH are $21,891 a year.